verdaux/BookNotes/Impressors 5.md

 - [ ] I can no longer read you but you are still my favourite poem
 - [ ] She took down my walls and lit my soul on fire.
 - [ ] I wanna go back to the first time you told me your name.
+- [ ] I won an argument and decided to be extra petty.